smart-data-lake/polynote-lab/README.md

 ## Purpose

-ATTENTION: this is not yet working - a Polynote build with updated Scala Versions is needed to run this (Java 17 needs Scala 2.12.15+, and similar Problem with outdated Scala 2.13.6).

 Polynote-lab enables you to use Polynote with your SDLB project on your computer.
 This needs a metastore to share table metadata between Polynote and SDLB jobs, and storage which is accessible in the same place on both containers.